205155208_l_normal_none - Copy

 • Intravenous (IV) antihistamines and cortisone to reduce inflammation of the air passages and improve breathing

-• A beta-agonist administered to relieve breathing symptoms
+• A beta-agonist to relieve breathing symptoms

 • Supplying the patient with supplemental oxygen